Christianity and Druze: Monotheism

-God in Christianity is believed to be the eternal, supreme being who created and preserves all things.
+God in Christianity is believed to be the eternal, supreme deity who created and preserves all things.
 Christians believe in a monotheistic conception of God, which is both transcendent (wholly independent of, and removed from, the material universe) and immanent (involved in the material universe).
 Christian teachings on the transcendence, immanence, and involvement of God in the world and his love for humanity exclude the belief that God is of the same substance as the created universe (rejection of pantheism) but accept that God the Son assumed hypostatically united human nature, thus becoming man in a unique event known as "the Incarnation".

 The Druze conception of the deity is declared by them to be one of strict and uncompromising unity.
 The main Druze doctrine states that God is both transcendent and immanent, in which he is above all attributes, but at the same time, he is present.
 In their desire to maintain a rigid confession of unity, they stripped from God all attributes (tanzīh).
 In God, there are no attributes distinct from his essence.
 He is wise, mighty, and just, not by wisdom, might, and justice, but by his own essence.
 God is "the whole of existence", rather than "above existence" or on his throne, which would make him "limited".
 There is neither "how", "when", nor "where" about him; he is incomprehensible.